matazar/ansible/ROLES.md

 The wiki role configures an instance of a (Raneto)[http://raneto.com/], a flat file CMS/wiki.
 The role uses certbot_dns and nginx to create an HTTPS proxy to the site.

 _Required variables_: **wiki_hostnames**, **wiki_cert_name**, **wiki_title**, **wiki_support_email**

+## wireguard

+The wireguard role sets up a WireGuard VPN server.
+IPv6 NAT can be enabled with the wg_nat variable.
+Role assumes clients will create their own keys.
+Server keys are automatically generated if none exist and the public (and PSK) key is added to the server's host_vars file.

+_Required variables_: **wg_clients**